An online transaction* progresses through the following states:

 AUTHORIZED— The transaction has been authorized by the customer, and can now be processed.
 One can now void the authorization.

-AUTHORIZATION_VOIDED— The transaction has been cancelled by you, prior to being queued for processing.
+AUTHORIZATION_VOIDED— The transaction has been cancelled by the merchant, prior to being queued for processing.

 SETTLEMENT_REQUESTED— The transaction has been queued for processing.
 This request can be cancelled.